UPDATED IN 2019:

 At this moment, young adult mystery no longer calls to me.
 Maybe it will in the future.
 I don’t know.
 I have two novels that I’ve been tweaking and polishing and shopping around.

 One’s a serious book about an evangelical man who sins and tries to redeem all he’s lost by that sin–his wife, his family, his faith.
+(Update: I sold this book, Fall from Grace, to Bancroft Press, and Midwest Review called it “a novel for our times.”)

 If I had taken my first agent’s advice many years ago, I might be a more successful writer, with readers following me through book after book in one genre.
 I chose a different path, and I accept the consequences with no rancor.
 I’m grateful just to be a published author, telling the stories I feel compelled to tell.